hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 (e.g. [resilience4j](https://github.com/resilience4j/resilience4j)), but nothing comes for free - you will still need to invest time in learning these, agreeing on and implementing your error handling policies and testing the scenarios.

-And most likely you will want to be alerted when the failure rate crosses some threshold.

 ### Healthchecks and Monitoring ###
 ![Healthchecks]({{ site.url }}/assets/images/microservices-healthcheck.png){: .center-image }
 Sure, we will need these too for a monolith, but this will be a more complex problem in a microservices architecture.

-For example, we could imagine in a simple monolithic application that requests to the application would first hit a reverse proxy which would the load balance each request accross
+For example, we could imagine that in a simple monolithic application requests to the application would first hit a load balancer which would then distribute requests across a fixed pool of application instances.
-a fixed pool of application instances.
-The reverse proxy would also check the health of each instance and depending on the health status of each instance, would either add or remove it from the pool.
-However in the microservices world our monolith will be split accross multiple services, each with a potentially dynamic number of instances and the additional complexity that a request may span multiple different services.
-So you will need a mechanism to not only check the health of each service instance, but to also add or remove a service instance form the list of available instances that can satisfy a request based on its health status.
+The load balancer could also check the health of each instance and depending on the health status of each instance, would either add or remove it from the pool.

+However in the microservices world our monolith will be split across multiple services, with each service potentially consisting of a dynamic number of instances and the additional complexity that a request to the application could also span more than one service.
+So you will need a mechanism to not only check the health of each service instance, but to also add or remove a service instance from the list of available instances that can satisfy a request based on its health status.

-It is easy to see that in fact their will be tight integration between the healthcheck mechanism and your service registry as your healthcheck may need to use your service registry to get a list of all available service instances and may also need to update the service registry when a service instance healthcheck status changes.
+It is easy to see that in fact their will be tight integration between the healthcheck mechanism and your service registry as your healthcheck may need to use your service registry to get a complete list of all available service instances and may also need to update the service registry when a service instance healthcheck status changes.

-In addition to this, each service will likely have its own healthcheck definitions and so you will need a way to allow the
+In addition to this, each service will likely have its own healthcheck definitions and so you will need to ensure there is a consistent way for developers to define and register healthchecks for the services they are responsible for.

 A final feature you will probably want is an API that can be used to query the healthcheck status of all service instances.
 This can then be used by your monitoring system to raise alerts.
-It will also beb very usefukl in debugging issues.
-For example, it may help in identifying the cause of a failing set of heathchecks failures as the API response may show that the failures correspond to a failed datacenter or particular cloud service.
+It will also be very useful in debugging issues.
+For example, the healthcheck API my help you isolate the cause of an application failure as the response could show that the failures correspond to a failed datacenter or particular cloud service.

-A summary of the above suggest you will need:
+So in summary, your microservices ecosystem will likely need:

-1) A mechanism to discover all (both healthy and unhealthy) service instances in your microservices environment
+* A mechanism to discover all (both healthy and unhealthy) service instances in your environment
-2) A means for each service to define what its healthchecks are
+* A means for each service to define and register what its healthchecks are
-3) A mechanism for running the healthchecks against each service periodically and possibly on demand
+* A mechanism for running the healthchecks against each service periodically and possibly on demand
-4) A way to update the list of service instances in the service registry that are available for satisfying a request (i.e. healthy services will be included in this list and unhealthy services will be removed)
+* A way to update the list of service instances in the service registry that are available for satisfying a request (i.e. healthy services will be included in this list and unhealthy services will be removed)
-5) An API to query the current health status of service instances
+* An API to query the current health status of service instances

-Kubernetes for example can help with this problem as it enables a developer to define healthcheck definitions inside of a manifest file for your microservice (pod?) which defines a healthcheck that is custom to your service.
-Kubernetes will then periodically execute this healthcheck and update the status of each pod in

- provides an API for discovering all running service instances (i.e. pods) in a cluster,

-dynamic nodes too

-as we have seen in the section on service discovery, the number and network addresses of your microservices can be dynamic and so your healthcheck will need to take this into account.
-In addition to this, the number of available instances for a service will fluctuate as service instances either fail their healthchecks or recover from a previous fail.

-You may have many different services accross multiple developement teams.
-Ideally you will want teams developing microservices to be able to declare the checks they want to occur on the service without having to write or manage the checking infrastructure themselves.

-For example, in kubernetes each service can define a healthcheck in a manifest file.
-If this fails for any instances, they will be removed from KubeDNS, etc. There is the k8s api to query for failures, but not much info re specific failure message.

-Multiple teams developing services independently - need to define conventions so each can integrate their healthchecks/metrics into the ecosystem
-Don't want to manually check these
-Need tight integration with service registry to a) find available services, b) update their status which may have the effect of taking them in/out of service.
-Need to expose API for a) monitoring software to query and b) developers to query Need a way to registry healthchecks in a consistent way Also need a way to monitor for errors in the system e.g. http error code counts etc.
-Define common way for scraping metrics from services

-More services means more healthchecks and processes that need to be monitored.
-Your probably going to want a central API to query all healthchecks.
-Can see for example if failing healthcecks limited to a DC or particular cloud service. for a DC/node/service.

-Further too this, some integration will be required between healthcheck monitoring and your service registry.
-Something needs to check if a service is healthy and remove from the registry.
-Number of services running / monitor this and alert.

 ### Logging ###
 Your application logs will now be split across your services and you will need a way to centralise these.
 Further to this, requests made to your application